michaelkrhutek/with-driver-licence/readme.md

 # WithDriverLicence HOC

-with-driver-licence is a react higher-order component (HOC) which enables a user to move with a component.
+WithDriverLicence is a react higher-order component (HOC) which enables a user to move with a component.

 ## Installation